WJSGDBZ/CS188-Introduction-to-Artificial-Intelligence/README.md

 ### [lab4 MDPs and Q-learning](https://inst.eecs.berkeley.edu/~cs188/sp23/projects/proj4/)
 ### MDPs (markov decision processes)
-Now, we'll make our model to account for another influencing factor - the dynamics of world itself !
-in other word, there are multiple possible successor state from an action(i.e. this action has inherent uncertainty, e.g. dealing card in poker).

-such problems where the world poses a degree of uncertainty are known as **nondeterministic search problem**, and can be solved with models known as **Markov decision processes**.

 Use value iteration algorithm to solve such MDPs problem(we prefer policy iteration than value iteration, because The convergence of policy tends to be much faster than the convergence of value)
 ![img.png](mdp.png)